googleapis/google-cloud-ruby/OVERVIEW.md

 [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/) ([docs](https://cloud.google.com/pubsub/reference/rest/)) is designed to provide reliable, many-to-many, asynchronous messaging between applications.
 Publisher applications can send messages to a “topic” and other applications can subscribe to that topic to receive the messages.
 By decoupling senders and receivers, Google Cloud Pub/Sub allows developers to communicate between independently written applications.

-See the [gcloud-ruby Pub/Sub API documentation](rdoc-ref:Gcloud::Pubsub) to learn how to connect to Cloud Pub/Sub using this library.
+See the {Gcloud::Pubsub gcloud-ruby Pub/Sub API documentation} to learn how to connect to Cloud Pub/Sub using this library.

 ```ruby
 require "gcloud"